abdel-aouby/Zapiex/README.md

-This is abandoned and read-only repo because zapiex API is no longer active and has been shutdown.
+This is abandoned and read-only repo and should NEVER be used anymore, because zapiex API is no longer active and has been shutdown.

 # Zapiex module